lsst-dm/dmtn-224/index.rst

 =======

 This section deals only with storage for Gafaelfawr in each Science Platform deployment.
-For the storage of identity management information for each registered user in a general access deployment, see :ref:`COmanage <comanage-idm>`.
+For the storage of identity management information for each registered user when federated identity is in use, see :ref:`COmanage <comanage-idm>`.

 Gafaelfawr storage is divided into two, sometimes three, backend stores: a SQL database, Redis, and optionally Firestore.
 Redis is used for the token itself, including the authentication secret.